jmelman87/Rangers-Auto-Goal-Horn/README.md

 To use your Kasa Smart Plug with Python, you will need to first install the python-kasa library: simply type "pip install python-kasa" in your terminal.
 Once that installs, you can use the command "kasa" to get information about devices that are online on your network, and this is how you can get the device's IP address.
 Please refer to this guide for more detailed information on python-kasa: https://python-kasa.readthedocs.io/en/latest/

+In this program, I am also using Python to control my MagicHome Smart LED lights and make them flash blue and red when the Rangers score.
+If you have LED lights, you can buy a MagicHome LED controller on Amazon for $10-15 and use this function in your program too!
+And if you're using the program for a different team, you can have it flash a different set of colors.
+You'll need to run "pip install python-magichue" to install the necessary library.
+The documentation for the library can be found here: https://pypi.org/project/python-magichue/

 ** I am currently working on integrating a Raspberry Pi Pico W microchip into the project.
 I have a 32x8 LED matrix screen that I am using to display a "NYR GOAL!!" sign when the Rangers score.
 The main program (goal.py) will send a signal to the Pico W over the Wi-Fi to trigger the LED matrix to turn on when they score.
 I am working on implementing a feature where the main program extracts the name of the player who scored the goal, and then sending the name via a string through a Wi-Fi signal to have the name displayed on the LED sign as well. **